 Site-specific work done in the frame of the group exhibition „In-between worlds” in an abandoned Villa in the 14th district of Vienna (now undergoing remodeling constructions into luxurious apartments).
 The interaction with the house started from the premises of it being a living organism.
 The working manifested itself in different places in the house, through the appearance of ‘traces’ from lives of the imaginary characters Ms. Fresic and her partner.
 The awareness of two inhabitants act as anchor points for the viewer, as well as bringing discourses on the domestic critically into question.
 However, there was minimal interference with the given space, and only specific areas were manipulated into a ‘window’ of the past /future.
 The separate levels of the house are integrated conceptually into the work as consciousness stages.

 As one walked through the house, the name FRESIC become visible as ‚Fischer ‘, one of the last persons to live there.
 Frau Fischer feeds her cats at regular hours each day, every day.
-She has left the house and returns ghastly to the cats which have not (left)…Yet, in the eerie life of fam.
+She left the house, but returns ghostly to feed the cats which have not.
+Left.
+Yet, in the eerie life of fam.
 FRESIC, Frau F. is not the same.
 She is imaginary, she is a projection, she is a double.
 She has lived there, no doubt, for traces have been left enough.

 Images when not otherwise specifyed: ©Alexandra Tatar